Mel Stubblefield – Head Coach

-Mel Stubblefield has been named Head Coach effective April 2014 for the Bulldog women’s baskeball program.
-He was an assistant under Coach Jeremy Eggers this past season in 2014 before being appointed Head Coach by Athletic Director Bill O’Connor.
-After being the Assistant Coach for two years at Bellevue HS, their girls’ basketball won the WIAA 3A state academic award in 2012 with the highest G.P.A for a winter sports team.
+During two seasons as an assistant coach at Bellevue High School, the girls basketball team won the WIAA 3A state academic award in 2012 with the highest G.P.A for a winter sports team.
 The Wolverines went from a .500 team to winning the 3A KingCo title two years in a row.
-In 2013, the team went 25-4 and placed 5th at state.
-Coach Stubblefield considers himself a defense technician which helped the staff to install a defense that had the Wolverines averaging 14 steals per game as well as having a player be named Defense Player of the Year for the conference.
-Stubblefield’s philosophy is that defense is an action and not a reaction; which by having a great defense it will create offense and championships.
-He plans on bringing that same philosophy to the Bulldogs.
+In 2013, the team went 25-4 and placed fifth at state.
+Stubblefield considers himself a defensive technician, which helped the staff install a defense that had the Wolverines averaging 14 steals per game and had the Defensive Player of the Year for the conference.
+Stubblefield’s philosophy is that defense is an action and not a reaction; and by having a great defense it will create offense and championships.
+He brings that same philosophy to the Bulldogs.

 Stubblefield’s coaching experience includes Olympic HS, AAU basketball, and numerous basketball clinics, including the Stanford University basketball camps.

-Stubblefield was a four year starter at Davis HS in Yakima, where he was a First Team All-Columbia Big-9 during three of his four years and First Team All-State his senior year.
-He went on to play at Yakima Valley College for two years where he earned All-NWAACC honors.
-After YVC, he went on to play at Montana State University-Northern where he studied communication and community service, and finished out his collegiate career earning All-Conference honors during his last two years.
+Stubblefield was a four-year starter at Davis High School in Yakima, where he was a first-team All-Columbia Big-9 during three of his four years, and first-team All-State his senior year.
+He went on to play at Yakima Valley College for two years where he earned All-NWAC honors.
+After YVC, he played at Montana State University-Northern where he studied communication and community service, and finished out his collegiate career earning All-Conference honors during his last two years.